 Pre-solve Network Problems in vSphere

-When I was on a long-term residency the customer was building and deploying ESX hosts almost weekly and each host had in excess of 20 VLAN port groups.
+When I was on a long-term residency the customer was building and deploying ESX hosts almost weekly and each host had in excess of 30 VLAN port groups.
 I established a simply testing process of building a VM or two, and systematically putting reserved testing IP addresses on each and every VLAN.
 We would then ensure that every network port group on the new host in fact worked on ALL physical interfaces by testing through the various VLAN’s on an interface, then repeating the test on all other interfaces.
+This even involved pulling cables to ensure the port group teaming worked properly in the process.
 You can bet that sometimes we found that a port trunk was sometimes missing or incorrect on an interface here and there.

 Validation Testing Is Tedious